ADD-SP/ngx_waf/docs/advance/syntax.md

 ::: tip NOTE: Changes in the development version

-A parameter `buffer_size` has been added to the development version configuration to set the size of the memory used to record IP accesses.
+A parameter `buffer_size` has been added to the v4.0.0-beta.1 configuration to set the size of the memory used to record IP accesses.
 See the description below for details.

 * syntax: `waf_cc_deny_limit <rate> <duration> [buffer_size]`;